St David's Church, Naas: History

-In 1606 the church was mentioned in the Inquisition of James 1 which noted that it had expanded to contain three chanceries – The Holy Trinity, St Mary’s and St Katherine.
+In 1606 the church was mentioned in the Inquisition of James 1 which noted that it had expanded to contain three chanceries – The Holy Trinity, St Mary's and St Katherine.

 Thomas Drew R.H.A. writing in 1878 conjectured that the Protestant settlers established in Naas by the Duke of Ormond in 1648 probably altered the church in many respects according to the Jacobean style.
 In 1789 the sum of £118.11s3d was expended on the roof.
 In 1830 major work was carried out, including the addition of the wooden ceiling.

 The building was completely renovated in 1989-1993 and subsequently there has been a constant effort of conservation and improvement, such as the renovation of the sanctuary in 2009, the tower in 2015 and ongoing work in the churchyard.

 The church is one foot wider at the east end, than at the west end, and the east wall is remarkably out of square, the south wall being about two feet longer than the north wall.
 The chancel has the appearance of inclining to the north side.
 This is common to many medieval buildings.
 One theory is that it mimics the head of Christ tilted on the cross.
 Another theory is that medieval builders deliberately left some form of imperfection in the building as no one is perfect but God alone.
 There may have been a building or wall from an earlier church whose orientation did not happen to suit the ideas of the Welshmen, or they may have built the church close to an existing wall without regard to it being square.

-Unfortunately, there is a lack of significant architectural evidence due to the centuries of plundering inflicted upon this historic building.
-From Edward Bruce in 1316 to Rory Og O’Moore in 1577, and throughout the seventeenth and eighteenth centuries, this building was ransacked, burned and despoiled, but thankfully survived it all.
+There is a lack of significant architectural evidence due to the centuries of plundering inflicted upon this historic building.
+From Edward Bruce in 1316 to Rory Og O’Moore in 1577, and throughout the seventeenth and eighteenth centuries, the building was ransacked, burned and despoiled, but survived it all.